Manchester sex attacks: Boy, 14, and man, 18, released

 The woman screamed and the offender, who was described as being in his mid-teens and mixed race, threatened her.

-He grabbed her again before running away.'Reassure community'
+He grabbed her again before running away.

 The next incident followed minutes later when a 21-year-old woman was approached by a boy who made lewd comments as she left John Rylands University Library and walked along Oxford Road.